 All I could think, however, was how the man, the first responder, had disappeared.
 Was this a guardian angel visitation?

-My Guardian Angel Visitation - by Julia Frances - Ontario Canada
+My Guardian Angel Visitation - a Guest Post by Julia Frances - Waterloo, Ontario, Canada